-The Renewable Transport Fuel Obligation Order regulates biofuels used for transport and non road mobile machinery.
+The Renewable Transport Fuel Obligation Order regulates renewable fuels used for transport.

-The Renewable Transport Fuel Obligation (RTFO) supports the government’s policy on reducing greenhouse gas emissions from vehicles by encouraging the production of biofuels that don’t damage the environment.
+The Renewable Transport Fuel Obligation (RTFO) supports our policy on decarbonising transport by encouraging the production and use of renewable fuels that do not damage the environment.

-The RTFO only covers biofuels used in the transport and NRMM sectors.
-For information on using bioliquids or biomass to generate heat or electricity see the Ofgem website.
+The RTFO covers only biofuels used in the transport and NRMM sectors.
+Information on using bioliquids or biomass to generate heat or electricity is available.

 Should you register under RTFO?

-You must register under the RTFO if your company owns and supplies 450,000 litres or more of any road transport or NRMM fuel for use in the UK during the course of an obligation year (15 April to 14 April).
+You must register under the RTFO if your company owns and supplies 450,000 litres or more of relevant transport fuel for use in the UK during the course of an obligation year (1 January to 31 December).

-The 450,000 litre figure includes all fossil fuels and biofuels.
+The 450,000 litre figure includes all fossil fuels and renewable fuels.

 If your company supplies less than 450,000 litres a year in the UK, you can still register if you want to claim Renewable Transport Fuel Certificates (RTFCs).
-Any company that supplies sustainable biofuel for use in road transport or NRMM in the UK can claim RTFCs.
+Any company that supplies sustainable renewable fuel for use in relevant transport modes in the UK can claim RTFCs.
 You can trade RTFCs or sell them to companies that need them to meet their obligations under the RTFO.

 How do I register?

-To register for the RTFO you should contact the RTFO Compliance Team in the Department for Transport (DfT).
+To register for the RTFO, contact the RTFO Compliance Team at the Department for Transport (DfT).

 You will need the following information to register: